ClementNerma/Rave/docs/books/hybrid.md

 hello = "I am a variable!";
 ```

-You can also assign a value in the declaration statement:
+We can also assign a value in the declaration statement:

 ```sn
 let hello: string = "I am a variable!";
 ```

 This syntax is kind of heavy.
-Because we don't want to declare a type and an initial value for each variable, we can use a feature called _inferred typing_ which guesses the variable's type thanks to the value you assign to it.
+Because we don't want to declare a type and an initial value for each variable, we can use a feature called _inferred typing_ which guesses the variable's type thanks to the value we assign to it.

 ```sn
 let hello = "I am a variable!";
 ```

-In the above code, the compiler understands you are trying to assign a string to `hello`, so it guesses its type is `string`.
+In the above code, the compiler understands we are trying to assign a string to `hello`, so it guesses its type is `string`.

 ### Mutability